amyoun01/paleofire_modeling_analysis/README.md

 Global Ecology and Biogeography:
 Young, A.M., P.E.
 Higuera, J.T.
 Abatzoglou, P.E.
 Duffy, and F.S.
 Hu.
 (2019).
 Consequences of climatic thresholds for projecting fire activity and ecological change.
-Global Ecology and Biogeography. doi: 10.1111/geb.12872
+Global Ecology and Biogeography. doi: dx.doi.org/10.1111/geb.12872

-Dryad Digital Repository doi: 10.5061/dryad.82vs647
+Dryad Digital Repository doi: https://doi.org/10.5061/dryad.82vs647

+---
+These scripts were originally published with the associated datasets on the Dryad Data Repository and this work is licensed under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.
+Please cite both the published paper in the GEB paper and the Dryad Repository when using or referencing the data and code used to complete this work.

+* Paper citation: Young, A.M., P.E.
+Higuera, J.T.
+Abatzoglou, P.E.
+Duffy, and F.S.
+Hu.
+(2019).
+Consequences of climatic thresholds for projecting fire activity and ecological change.
+Global Ecology and Biogeography. doi, https://.doi.org/10.1111/geb.12872
+* Dataset citation: Young, Adam M. et al. (2019), Data from: Consequences of climatic thresholds for projecting fire activity and ecological change, Dryad, Dataset, https://doi.org/10.5061/dryad.82vs647

 Contact information:
 * Adam M. Young, Ph.D.